 6. Duplicate Message:

-If a publisher doesn’t receive the acknowledgement of the published packet, the publisher will resend the packet with DUP flag set to true.
-A Duplicate message contains the same Message ID as the original message.
+If a publisher doesn’t receive the acknowledgement of the published packet, it will resend the packet with DUP flag set to true.
+A duplicate message contains the same Message ID as the original message.

-In general, when Client connects with a broker for the first time, the client needs to create subscriptions for all topics for which they are willing to receive data/messages from the broker.
-Suppose session is not maintained or when there is no persistent session or for any reason the client lost a connection with the broker, then users have to re-subscribe to all topics after reconnecting to the broker.
+In general, when a client connects with a broker for the first time, the client needs to create subscriptions for all topics for which they are willing to receive data/messages from the broker.
+Suppose a session is not maintained, or there is no persistent session, or the client lost a connection with the broker, then users have to resubscribe to all the topics after reconnecting to the broker.
 For the clients with limited resources, it would be very tedious to subscribe to all topics again.
-So brokers use a persistent session mechanism, in which it saves all information relevant to the client. ‘clientId’ provided by client is used as ‘session identifier’ when client establishes a connection with broker.
+So brokers use a persistent session mechanism, in which it saves all information relevant to the client. ‘clientId’ provided by client is used as ‘session identifier’, when the client establishes a connection with the broker.